+For

-Limited Production Permittee
+LPP Permittee

-INTRODUCTION
+$\overline{}$ $\overline{}$ Ιľ JΙ R ( ) ונו ш П ( ) N

 The Barton Springs segment of the Edwards Aquifer is a groundwater resource managed by the Barton Springs/Edwards Aquifer Conservation District (District) under the authority granted under Chapter 36 of the Texas Water Code and the District's enabling legislation.
 Conservation and Drought Contingency are among the management goals the District must include in its Management Plan that is approved by the Texas Water Development Board no less than every five years.
 Rule 3-1.20.B addresses non-exempt domestic use and references the requirement to develop a User Conservation Plan.

-It is in this context that (print owner name) as the Permittee has adopted the contents of this document to serve as the User Conservation Plan (UCP) for the production of groundwater from (address of domestic/livestock well).
-The granting of authorization to withdraw water from the Barton Springs segment of the Edwards Aquifer or Trinity Aquifer and approval of this plan as submitted serves as a commitment by the permittee to implement this plan as described and to remain in compliance with District Rules.
+It is in this context that \\\\\ (print owner name) as the Permittee has adopted the contents of this document to serve as the User Conservation Plan (UCP) for the production of \\\\\ (address of domestic/livestock well).
+The groundwater from \\\ granting of authorization to withdraw water from the Barton Springs segment of the Edwards Aquifer and approval of this plan as submitted serves as a commitment by the permittee to implement this plan as described and to remain in compliance with District Rules.
 The intent of a UCP is to set forth guidelines and conservation measures that will maximize the utility of the water withdrawn.
 The guidelines are to be implemented at all times and may only be replaced by more restrictive requirements as ordered by the Board under an Exceptional or Emergency Response declared drought stage.
 The UCP also sets forth guidelines for recommended and voluntary curtailments of groundwater during each of the stages of drought that may be declared by the District as described in Rule 3-7.
 While it is the effort through conservation to prevent drought conditions, it is integral to the wise management of the resource to plan for this contingency in this manner.
-Notification of drought will occur through email, community notification through public notice, the District website, and other means.
+Notification of drought will occur through direct notice from the District, in addition to community notification through public notice, the District website, and other means.
 The UCP is not designed to punish, stigmatize, or criticize anyone about their usage of water.
 Its sole intent is to maintain an adequate supply of water, especially during the various stages of drought conditions which may occur from time to time.
 SECTION 1.
-Declaration of Policy, Purpose, and Intent

-As the Permittee I, (print name), being the designated responsible official, and in a continuing effort to maintain an adequate supply of high quality water, has adopted this UCP with the guidance of the District.
+Declaration of Policy, Purpose, and Intent \\\\ (print name), being the designated responsible As the Permittee I, official, and in a continuing effort to maintain an adequate supply of high quality water, has adopted this UCP with the guidance of the District.
 In order to maintain supply, storage, or pressure; or to comply with regulatory requirements, temporary restrictions may be instituted to limit nonessential water usage.
 This UCP satisfies and complies with District Rules 3-7.5 and 3-7.7 related to Drought Management.

-(Signature of Permittee or Responsible Official) (Date)
+(Signature of Permittee or Responsible Official)